maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 of "design flaws" "hacked" to innocent bad people - or worse.

-Those laws exist mostly because it's common here to take shortcuts to do stuff (like stealing other people).
+Those laws exist mostly because it's common here to take shortcuts to do stuff (like stealing from other people to "become rich faster").
 Looking for the bright side, people can be really creative.
-The other side is that a lot of people use that creativity to do bad things.
+The other side is that a lot of people use all that creativity to do bad stuff.

 Giving this lack of good citizen values in Brazilian culture in general - which is extended to the